ISLA-UH/redpandas/examples/skyfall/README.md

 Using the data from this event, RedPandas is able to produce several products.

 #### Downloading the RedVox Skyfall data
 To begin, download the Skyfall data from [the Redvox website](http://redvox.io/@/3f3f).
+Under "RedVox Report", you will find "Download Report Data" towards the end.

 #### Running the Skyfall example
 Next, open `skyfall_config_file.py` and update the value of `SKYFALL_DIR` on line 5 to match the directory where you downloaded the Skyfall data (the directory will have a folder named "api900").

-An example for Linux/Mac:
+An example path for Linux/Mac:
 ```python
 SKYFALL_DIR = "/path_to/your/downloaded_data"
 ```